mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin-installers-windows.md

 TODO: 'needs updating and/or review.'
 ---

 ## Overview

 Creating a plugin installer is very easy.
 You simply add your compiled plugin to a zip archive and change the extension from *.zip* to *.rhi*.
 Once this is done, you can double-click the archive and the [Rhino Installer Engine]({{ site.baseurl }}/guides/general/rhino-installer-engine) will begin to install your plugin.
 That's all there is to it!

-## A Complex Example
+## An Example

 Imagine you have a more complex plugin and want to support multiple versions of Rhino.
 For example, you want to:

-- Install an older version of the plugin for Rhino 4.0
+- Install an older version of the plugin for Rhino 4
-- Install a new version of the plugin for 32-bit Rhino 5
+- Install a new version of the plugin for Rhino 5
-- Install another version of the plugin for 64-bit Rhino 5
 - Include a custom toolbar file (e.g. *MyToolbar.rui*)

 This is possible.
 You need to...